In the UK Black Friday traditionally referred to the

 Check your website speed

-Around 46% of shoppers say they will go elsewhere if a website does not load in a timely fashion.
-So if your website is image-heavy, make sure these load without delay.
+46% of shoppers will go elsewhere if a website does not load quickly.
+If your website is image-heavy, make sure these load without delay.

 Make sure you communicate

-Engage with customers on as many platforms as you can leading up to this weekend.
+Engage with customers on as many platforms as you can leading up to Black Friday.
 Highlight some of your best offers on social media and in emails.

-But again, you need to stand out from the crowd, so make these eye-catching and come up with an email title that stands out.
+Make sure to make your content eye-catching and come up with an email title that stands out from the crowd.

 Take advantage of a lead-generation landing page